Introduction to Model-Based Derivative-Free Optimization: Optimization for Noisy Problems

 In this section we discuss the cases of both \emph{deterministic} and \emph{stochastic} noise.
 By `deterministic noise', we mean the following: if we evaluate the noisy function repeatedly at the same point, we get the same answer (e.g.~roundoff errors, finite termination of an iterative process).
 Stochastic noise refers to the case where repeated evaluations at the same point can produce different value, and so the noisy value of $f(\bx)$ can be treated as a random variable (e.g.~Monte Carlo simulation, experimental errors).

-In practice, a simple heuristic (without convergence guarantees) for handling noisy problems is to use a generic algorithm such as \algref{alg_basic_tr_dfo}, but set $\gammadec$ very close to 1, for example $\gammadec=0.98$, rather than more typical values such as $\gammadec=0.5$ \cite{Cartis2019a}.
-However, our focus here is on algorithms with convergence guarantees.
+In both cases, we outline realistic model accuracy assumptions (in place of `fully linear at every iteration'), and analyze the resulting variants of \algref{alg_basic_tr_dfo}.
+In practice, a simple heuristic (with theoretical justification for deterministic noise, see \remref{rem_gammadec_noisy}) for handling noisy problems is to use a generic algorithm such as \algref{alg_basic_tr_dfo}, but set $\gammadec$ very close to 1, for example $\gammadec=0.98$, rather than more typical values such as $\gammadec=0.5$ \cite{Cartis2019a}.